THANK YOU FOR A GREAT NO-TILL NOVEMBER!

 Healthy soils are the key to fostering more productive and profitable farms over the long-term.
 If you are interested in learning more about how you can improve the health of the soil on your farming operation, please call your local USDA Service Center and ask to speak with a conservation planner.

-The Delaware Conservation Partnership is encouraging farmers to join “team no-till” this fall—by leaving the residue on harvested crop fields to improve soil health during No-Till November.
+The Delaware Conservation Partnership encouraged farmers to join “team no-till” this fall—by leaving the residue on harvested crop fields to improve soil health during No-Till November.

 Improving soil health increases soil biological activity, which provides erosion control, nutrient benefits, reduces soil compaction and improves water quality.

-The “#team no-till” campaign recognizes those farmers who are practicing no-till and to invite the rest to keep tillage equipment at bay this fall and keep the crop stubble on their fields.
+The “#team no-till” campaign recognized those farmers who are practicing no-till and to invited the rest to keep tillage equipment at bay this fall and keep the crop stubble on their fields.

 Here are a few resources where you can learn more about the benefits of no-till farming:

 - No Till Video with Delaware farmer Blaine Hitchens: No Till is maintaining crop residue throughout the year and planting directly into it.
 This video explores how Blaine Hitchens in Laurel, DE, is using this practice on his cropland to improve his soil health and reduce his input costs.
 Major benefits of this practice include: 1) Decreases erosion 2) Reduces input cost 3) Improves soil health 4) Reduces soil compaction 5) Reduces evaporation